Homosexuality in Mexico: The Dance of the Forty-One

-Society in the twentieth century
+Society in 20th century

 Many homosexuals continued living in the family house, since their activities tended to be private or clandestine.
-In the late twentieth century and early twenty-first century, homosexuals continue to be discreet about their sexual orientation, many being in the closet, others living an open secret.
+In the late 20th century and the early 21st century, homosexuals continue to be discreet about their sexual orientation, many being in the closet and others living an open secret.

 The lower classes of Mexican society tend to preserve the Mediterranean model, in which homosexuals are divided into active and passive, the active ones being "masculine" and the passive ones being "effeminate" and "contemptible": "I'm a man; if I fuck you, you're not a man".
 There exists fear among active homosexuals of being penetrated, because they fear the possibility that they will like it and cease to be "men".
-For their part, the homosexuals of the higher, more cosmopolitan classes took the European model of the dandy in the late nineteenth century.
+For their part, the homosexuals of the higher, more cosmopolitan classes took the European model of the dandy in the late 19th century.
 This model is being replaced by another more similar to the Anglo-Saxon one, in which the homosexual is not defined by the active/passive dichotomy, but by the fact that he has sexual relations with other men.
 Those who refuse to define themselves as active or passive are called "internationals".

 Among many Mexican homosexuals there exists the so-called "phallic dream", which consists of seeing the US as a sexual utopia, in which they can be free and openly gay.
 Acting accordingly, they try to make contact with foreign tourists as a springboard to the dream destination.
-However, as of 2007, many end up disillusioned in the dream destination when they have to face up to prevailing homophobia and racism.
+However, as of 2007, many have become disillusioned in the dream destination when faced with prevailing homophobia and racism.